fumiama/go-base16384/README.md

 # Usage
 ## As package
-Just include it in your project.
+Just import it in your project.
 ## As lib
 Copy this repo to `$GOPATH/src`, then execute
 ```bash